SalesConnection/Caction-Support/docs/Create_Digital_Form.md

      <p align="center">
        <img src="img/Create_Digital_Form_Step_4.png" alt="Create Digital Form Step 4">
      </p>

+     *Note: Digital Form Templates available are based on the access given by your admin.
+If you do not find your template, please request permission or help from your admin.<br>

-  5. Fill out the details of the new quotation.<br>
+  5. Fill out the details of the new quotation.
+Available fields may differ depending on your company’s system setup.<br>

      | Field Name| Description |
      |-------|---------|